Shiela04/github-example/about-me.md

 # Anime

     I've been watching anime since I was a kid.
 My favourite anime is One Piece because it's adventure.
+I like the main characters because they have their own flaws.

 ## I don't like cake